 The young DPG (jDPG) and the congregation of all German-speaking physics student councils (ZaPF) support the establishment of NFDI structures in close coordination with NFDI4Phys and other consortia in the field of physics.
 Our main concern is the early involvement of the numerically largest status groups at universities – students and PhD students.

-- Philipp Jaeger (U Manitoba/Uni Wuppertal)
+- Philipp Jaeger (University Manitoba/University of Wuppertal)

 - Janice Bode (University of Münster)

-- Merten Dahlkemper (CERN/U Göttingen)
+- Merten Dahlkemper (CERN/University of Göttingen)

 A comprehensive sensitization of future generations of physicists for a sustainable and FAIR handling of research data can be achieved most easily by integrating corresponding contents into physics studies at an early stage.
 Simple and with little effort realizable possibilities are offered in physics practical courses.
 At the same time, RDM provides a starting point for advancing the digitization of (physics) studies.
 Since students from other natural sciences, engineering and medicine often take part in the basic physics lab courses, an interdisciplinary approach should be adopted from the outset so that added value is created for all students.